Top Local News

 Read More

-1590 WAKR Student Athlete of the Week: Jenna Kelle
+1590 WAKR Student Athlete of the Week: Sophia DeBo

-Barberton junior basketball player Jenna Kelley is the WAKR Female Student Athlete of the Week
+This week's WAKR Female Student Athlete of the Week is Sophia DeBord from Woodridge High

 …